AFilthyAnimal/myFirstTest/README.md

  First, Please input the Amount of animals you Have

   # Known Issues
   After Input of Breeds, You will need to hit enter once more to recieve the final printout.
-I Will try to Fix this In the first week.
+I Will try to Fix this at a point